What is Orthopaedics Physiotherapy?

 - Spondylitis/ spondylosis

 Pre-operative physiotherapy helps maintain aerobic conditioning and strengthen a patient physically.
 Physiotherapy helps maintain and improve range of movement and strength prior to surgery and educates the patient on their post-operative rehabilitation program.
 This will facilitate the patient to recover from surgery at a faster rate.
-Following orthopaedic surgery, physiotherapists should work in close association with the surgeon to follow the recommended clinical protocol.
+Following orthopedic surgery, physiotherapists should work in close association with the surgeon to follow the recommended clinical protocol.

 Physiotherapy Treatments for Orthopaedic conditions can include the following: